GioF71/yams-docker/README.md

 Date|Description
 :---|:---
-2024-10-07|Use exec so we can get rid of bash processes 2023-04-19|Routine build after updates to the upstream project 2023-03-09|Support for `API_KEY` and `API_SECRET` ([#13](https://github.com/GioF71/yams-docker/issues/13))
+2025-08-02|Remove switch to /tmp if /data is not writable 2024-10-07|Use exec so we can get rid of bash processes 2023-04-19|Routine build after updates to the upstream project 2023-03-09|Support for `API_KEY` and `API_SECRET` ([#13](https://github.com/GioF71/yams-docker/issues/13))